 There are many people who would give their right arms for such a skill.
 As our conversation turns to politics, you wonder how he’s going to turn his mind to the little local difficulty that is convulsing the UK at the moment.
 Hegarty’s passionately pro-European stance is well known.

 And so we come full circle, back to the idea of truth.
 ‘The first referendum was based on lies, and you cannot sustain a product based on an untruth.’
-Well, there are many quite successful products (‘Coke – It’s the Real Thing’) whose taglines have the flimsiest hold on veracity, but then Hegarty adds his punchline: ‘The companies that succeed are the ones that tell me, “This is the truth, and your job is to find an interesting way of saying it.”
+Well, there are many quite successful products (‘Coke – It’s the Real Thing’) whose taglines have the flimsiest hold on veracity, but then Hegarty reminds me that his job is to tell the story, whether that’s via a joke or a hyperbole.

 The truth is all very well, but you have to unlock its potential as a story, you have to entertain people.
 Whether working out the best way to get the stony soil of Minervois to reveal its secrets, selling jeans or the UN, or persuading the British public to vote a certain way, it’s how you tell the story that matters.
 And there, in a nutshell, you have the career of Sir John Hegarty.